 New study shows masks work to reduce coronavirus spread

-Research supports wearing face masks to stem the spread of the deadly coronavirus.
+Research supports wearing surgical face masks to slow the spread of the deadly coronavirus.

-- A new study demonstrates that the transmission of the virus can be slowed significantly by using masks.
+- A new study demonstrates that the transmission of the coronavirus can be slowed significantly by using masks.

 - The research shows that the wearer's breath is filtered by the mask, preventing spread.